Most Popular Types Of Asian Massage

 The question of when and where massage was invented is often debated - and one which will probably never be answered fully.
 There is little doubt however, that Asian massage styles are some of the world’s most widely practiced and popular.

 Asian massage refers to any type of massage therapy which originated from the continent of Asia.

 Asia is the largest and most highly populated continent on Earth.
-It comprises 50 countries and is home to over 60 per cent of the world’s population.
+According to the United Nations, Asia comprises 48 countries and is home to over 60 per cent of the world’s population.
 It is a real hotpot of history, culture and diversity.

 Asia is not only geographically diverse but also culturally.
 It includes ways of life from nations as different as Russia to Saudi Arabia.
 However, most people generally associate Asian products and services with China, India, Japan or Thailand.
 It is largely the same when it comes to massage.
 Therapeutic massages from these four major Asian countries feature amongst the highest regarded and most popular styles in the world.

 In the West, massage is often referred to as a complementary or alternative remedy.
 In Asia, on the other hand, massage therapy very much forms an integral part of the core medicinal system.

 Many forms of Asian massage centre on the underlying principle that life forms include not only physiological aspects but also something known as vital energy.
 For a healthy existence, this inherent vital energy should be free flowing and balanced.
 Various external factors, such as mental anxiety or poor diet, adversely affect your vital force energy and this can consequentially lead to weakened health and unhappiness.
 Appropriately performed massage, along certain zones of the body (known as meridian lines) can help restore the correct balance and flow of energy.
 Good health achieved from regular massage - what a wonderful thought.